ctuckerdude/kubecluster/README.md

 **How to Run The Scripts**

+1. Update variables.tf with access key.

-The scripts are run using admin user (not root): bash deploy.sh
+2. The scripts are run using admin user (not root): bash deploy.sh

-Ensure when you have finished to remove the KubeCluster from Amazon EKS using terraform destroy and then check the EKS account to ensure all resources have been removed to avoid being charged.
+3. Ensure when you have finished to remove the KubeCluster from Amazon EKS using terraform destroy and then check the EKS account to ensure all resources have been removed to avoid being charged.